Protesticon/skewers_ML/README.md

 ipynb file names are: name and simualtion.

-to add z coordinate and mask large tau
+to train on all tau